 Why we picked the Mohu Releaf:

 This eco-friendly antenna is unlike most other antennas on this list because it’s made from recycled, “post-consumer” cardboard and chlorine-free colors, as is the packaging it comes in.
-It is also devoid of any paper instructions, which are instead printed on the packaging to eliminate excess waste.
+There are no paper instructions because they’re printed on the packaging to eliminate excess waste.
 The cables and minimal plastic components are made with Mohu’s “MohuGrind” plastic, composed of crushed and ground-up recycled cable boxes (take that, cable companies).
-Just to go the extra mile, all of these components are crafted using renewable energy, and the Mohu smartly eliminates waste by printing instructions and other information within the shipping box.
+Just to go the extra mile, all of these components are crafted using renewable energy.

-It’s great to be earth conscious, of course, but the few other products to prepared for the new standard. is also a great antenna.
-It’s also one of the few examples to advertise 4K support, though this is really just marketing-speak.
-As we’ve mentioned this entire list is full of ATSC 3.0-supported antennas.
+It’s great to be earth conscious, of course, but the few other products to be prepared for the new standard. is also a great antenna.
+It’s also one of the few examples to advertise 4K support, though that’s really just marketing-speak.
+As we’ve mentioned, this entire list is full of ATSC 3.0-supported antennas.
 That said, you may need a

 Who it’s for: Those who don’t mind paying a little extra for performance.